Guadalupe Union School District kicks off first vaccine clinic to students ages 5 to 11 - NewsBreak

 Guadalupe Union School District kicks off first vaccine clinic to students ages 5 to 11

-GUADALUPE, Calif. - Guadalupe students ages 5 to 11 will have a chance to get the COVID-19.
+GUADALUPE, Calif. - Guadalupe students ages 5 to 11 will have a chance to get the COVID-19 vaccine beginning Monday afternoon.

-On Monday, the Guadalupe Union School District will host a free voluntary vaccine clinic where students can receive the newly FDA approved Pfizer COVID vaccine.
+The Guadalupe Union School District is hosting a free voluntary vaccine clinic where students can receive the newly FDA approved Pfizer COVID vaccine.

 The clinic is in partnership with the Santa Barbara County Public Health Department.